What Is Restless Leg Syndrome?

 - Varicose veins

-Many symptoms of restless leg syndrome mimic those of varicose veins.
+Many symptoms mimic those of varicose veins.
 Symptoms of varicose veins like aching and throbbing in the legs can often cause discomfort and interfere with sleep just like restless leg syndrome.
 Furthermore, varicose veins can be difficult to spot, which can make people think they have restless leg syndrome when they really have varicose veins.

 The key to successfully treating restless leg syndrome is being able to identify and treat its underlying cause.

-EVLT involves inserting a thin laser fiber into the varicose vein that is causing restless leg syndrome.
+EVLT involves inserting a thin laser fiber into the varicose vein that is causing symptoms.
 The laser then heats the vein to destroy it.
 EVLT is quick and performed in an outpatient setting, and it allows you to resume normal activities following your appointment.

 Sclerotherapy involves injecting an irritant into the varicose vein that causes it to shrink and get reabsorbed by the body.
 This procedure usually takes no more than 30 minutes and causes no downtime.